 So, I’m usually a day late and a dollar short when it comes to talking and writing about the “buzz books”—the ones everyone seems to be discussing at any given time.
 And since I was on a blog break for Lent, that makes me even later in my entry to the discussion.
 Nevertheless, I did read both The Benedict Option by Rod Dreher and Hillbilly Elegy by J.D.
 Vance while I was “lenting”, and both are books which shed some light on current events and trends and decisions yet to be made.

 I agree with many other writers about Mr. Dreher’s book.
 Holly Ordway writes, “I would say that Rod Dreher’s The Benedict Option has some strengths and a number of weaknesses, but one thing I am sure of: it’s great that it’s prompting discussion about Christian cultural engagement!”
 Her contribution to the discussion is worth the read, even though she seems to say (rather oddly) that the real Benedict Option should not reference Benedict so much nor is it possible for anyone other than Catholics and maybe Orthodox believers.
 I say oddly because Ms. Ordway teaches in the apologetics program at Houston Baptist University.
 Maybe she has learned more about evangelicals and their ability to create sustainable communities in her interactions with HBU and all those Baptists than I know from my fifty plus years of being an evangelical Christian.
 But I really think it is possible to have the Holy Spirit work in us and through us to create Christian community without Catholic liturgy and without believing in the actual presence of Christ in the Eucharist.
-I’ve seen it done, imperfectly, in many churches and para-church groups.
+I’ve seen it done, albeit imperfectly, in many churches and para-church groups.

 That detour aside, the call for community and community-building in Mr. Dreher’s book is a topic dear to my own heart, and I am glad to see it treated with the serious consideration and wide-ranging discusion that it deserves.
 I wish Mr. Dreher’s book could have been longer and more specific about exactly how to build, maintain, and repair communities, but he spends most of his 272 pages writing about the need for Christian community and writing about some examples of burgeoning attempts at community both in the United States and in Europe, Italy in particular.
 Some of the communities Mr. Dreher references are monastic, but most are loosely organized communities, either ecumenical in nature or built around a specific church or denominational entity.
 Most include families and singles and people of all ages.